guipostic/M2_GENIOMHE_C/01_basics.md

 # Structures
 A structure is a composite data type that allows to group together variables of different data types under a single name.
-Structures enable to create custom data types to represent complex data structures or objects in your programs.
+Structures enable to create custom data types to represent complex data structures or objects in the programs.

 ### Declaration
-   - You declare a structure using the `struct` keyword, followed by the structure's name.
+   - A structure is declared by using the `struct` keyword, followed by the structure's name.
-   - Inside the structure, you define the member variables or fields, each with its own data type.
+   - Inside the structure, the member variables or fields are defined, each with its own data type.

    ```c
    struct Student {